Note: see session law sections for effective dates.

 (b) Persons served by the program have the right to refuse to consent to be interviewed, photographed, or audio or videotaped.
 Failure or refusal of an applicant or license holder to fully comply with this subdivision is reasonable cause for the commissioner to deny the application or immediately suspend or revoke the license.

-(a) If the commissioner determines that the program complies with all applicable rules and laws, the commissioner shall issue a license.
+(a) If the commissioner determines that the program complies with all applicable rules and laws, the commissioner shall issue a license consistent with this section or, if applicable, a temporary change of ownership license under section 245A.043.
 At minimum, the license shall state:

 (1) the name of the license holder;